Camping Unlimited: Camp Krem: Wildfire and Destruction

 For more than 50 years, Camp Krem’s 97-acre campus in the Santa Cruz Mountains served as Camping Unlimited’s primary site.
 In August 2020, the CZU Lightning Complex Fire ravaged the property, destroying most of its buildings, including the Jon Lucchese Center (a multipurpose building with kitchen, dining hall, and offices), the arts & crafts center, cabins, the health center, and amphitheater.
 Spared were the pool and playground area, featuring an 85,000-gallon solar-heated, wheelchair-accessible swimming pool, and parts of the lower camp area.

-A video overview of the fire’s impact was released by Camping Unlimited.
 Despite significant investments of time and money, the rebuilding process remains delayed due to FEMA and Santa Cruz County permitting challenges.

 Following the fire, the vacant property was subject to vandalism and theft, including the destruction of vehicles and the theft of equipment, further hindering recovery efforts.

 Rebuilding and Recovery

-Determined to continue its mission, Camping Unlimited acquired another camp facility in 2021 — Camp Krem Yosemite, located off Highway 49 between Oakhurst and Mariposa, California.
-This new site has successfully hosted four summer sessions, accommodating more than 650 campers annually.
+Camping Unlimited acquired another camp facility in 2021 — Camp Krem Yosemite, located off Highway 49 between Oakhurst and Mariposa, California.
+This new site has hosted four summer sessions, accommodating more than 650 campers annually.

 Meanwhile, plans for rebuilding Camp Krem Boulder Creek are under review by Santa Cruz County planning authorities.
 The organization continues to seek community and governmental support to restore its historic home while maintaining its active programs at the Yosemite location.

 Camping Unlimited also runs year-round programs, including day trips to zoos, aquariums, athletic events, and cultural attractions, as well as movie nights, bowling, hiking, and online activities.